Nonlinear Full Information and Moving Horizon Estimation: Robust Global Asymptotic Stability: Introduction

 The main contributions of this work are as follows.
 While the previous results on FIE and MHE handle additive output disturbances, we consider general system dynamics with a priori unknown nonlinear process and output disturbances in the present work.
 For detectability, the time-discounted i-IOSS condition discussed in~\cite{knuefer2020} is supposed to hold.
+In addition, a compatibility condition for the i-IOSS estimate and the cost function is used that can always be guaranteed for i-IOSS systems by designing the cost function accordingly.
 For this setup, we show RGAS for FIE for bounded disturbances without introducing an additional stabilizability condition, without implicitly assuming an exponential i-IOSS condition, and without incorporating a priori knowledge about the disturbances.
-To the authors' best knowledge, the FIE scheme presented in this work is the first RGAS observer that relies on an i-IOSS condition only, compare the discussion in~\cite[Chapter~6]{Allan_Diss2020}.
+To the authors' best knowledge, the FIE scheme presented in this work is the first RGAS observer that effectively relies on an i-IOSS condition only, c.f.~\cite[Section~6.2.1]{Allan_Diss2020}.
 Hence, we show that i-IOSS is not only necessary but also sufficient for the existence of RGAS observers.
 Moreover, explicit convergence rates are presented without requiring incremental stabilizability as, e.g., in~\cite{Allan_Diss2020,Allan_Rawlings_ACC2019}.
 Furthermore, this work presents sufficient conditions such that FIE induces an RGES or RGAS MHE scheme if the horizon length is chosen sufficiently large.
 To this end, the stability result for FIE is required to provide a not necessarily linear contraction map that is iterated in the MHE case.
 A similar approach based on a \emph{linear} contraction map has been used in~\cite{Allan_Diss2020,Hu_arXiv_2017,Muller_Aut_2017}.
 However, our arguments to verify that FIE induces such a contraction map implicitly require an \emph{eventually\footnote{Naming according to~\cite{Allan_Rawlings_MHE2019}.}} exponential i-IOSS condition as of now, see Remark~\ref{rem:MHEcontractionImplicatons} in Section~\ref{sec:MHE} for a detailed discussion.
 As for FIE, explicit convergence rates and disturbance gains are presented for MHE.
 Finally, we show that these rates approach the ones for FIE for increasing horizons.

 The present work is structured as follows.
 In Section~\ref{sec_preliminaries_setup}, the notation and setup is presented.
 Moreover, i-IOSS is introduced as detectability condition and the cost function for the FIE and MHE optimization problem is defined.
 Sections~\ref{sec:FIE} and~\ref{sec:MHE} show and discuss our stability results for FIE and MHE, respectively.
 Finally, we conclude our work with Section~\ref{sec:conclusions}.